special-char/-tsc_tech-medusa-plugin-notification-template/README.md

 Visit the [Docs](https://docs.medusajs.com/learn/installation#get-started) to learn more about our system requirements.

-## What is Medusa
+## 🛍️ What is Medusa

 Medusa is a set of commerce modules and tools that allow you to build rich, reliable, and performant commerce applications without reinventing core commerce logic.
-The modules can be customized and used to build advanced ecommerce stores, marketplaces, or any product that needs foundational commerce primitives.
+The modules can be customized and used to build advanced e-commerce stores, marketplaces, or any product that needs foundational commerce primitives.
 All modules are open-source and freely available on npm.

 Learn more about [Medusa's architecture](https://docs.medusajs.com/learn/introduction/architecture) and [commerce modules](https://docs.medusajs.com/learn/fundamentals/modules/commerce-modules) in the Docs.

-## Community & Contributions
+## 🌐 Community & Contributions

-The community and core team are available in [GitHub Discussions](https://github.com/medusajs/medusa/discussions), where you can ask for support, discuss roadmap, and share ideas.
+The community and core team are available in [GitHub Discussions](https://github.com/medusajs/medusa/discussions), where you can ask for support, discuss the roadmap, and share ideas.

 Join our [Discord server](https://discord.com/invite/medusajs) to meet other community members.

-## Other channels
+## 📡 Other channels

 - [GitHub Issues](https://github.com/medusajs/medusa/issues)
 - [Twitter](https://twitter.com/medusajs)